Continuous-time link-based kinematic wave model: formulation, solution existence, and well-posedness: Network extension of the LWR model

-Consider the merging node of Figure \ref{figtwojunc}, with two incoming links $I_4,\, I_5$ and one outgoing link $I_6$.
-The demand and supply functions for incoming and outgoing links respectively, are defined in the same way as in (\ref{demanddef}), (\ref{supplydef}).
-It has been pointed out in \cite{Coclite et al} that for this merging junction (more generally, for junctions with more incoming links than outgoing links), the LP problem defined above does not have a unique solution.
-Therefore, we need to introduce a right-of-way parameter $p\in(0,\,1)$ and a priority rule in the case of two incoming links $I_4,\,I_5$ and one outgoing link $I_6$. \begin{itemize} \item[(R1)] The actual fluxes $q_{out,4},\,q_{out,5}$ out of links $I_4,\,I_5$ satisfy
+Consider the merge junction in Figure \ref{figtwojunc}, with two incoming links $I_4$ and $I_5$ and one outgoing link $I_6$.
+The demand and supply functions for these links are defined as before.
+In view of this simple merge junction, assumption (A1) becomes irrelevant; and assumption (A2) cannot determine a unique solution.
+More generally, as pointed out by \cite{CGP}, when the number of incoming links exceeds the number of outgoing links, (A1) and (A2) combined are not sufficient to find a unique solution.
+To address this issue, we invoke a right-of-way parameter $p\in(0,\,1)$ and the following driving priority rule:\\